Tips on Rear-end Collisions

-A rear-end collision occurs when one automobile suddenly slows or stops, causing the next vehicle to crash into it from behind.
+A rear-end collision occurs when one vehicle suddenly slows or stops, causing the next vehicle to crash into it from behind.
 A rear-end collision may also occur when an inattentive driver crashes into the car in front.
 You can avoid a rear-end collision by following a few simple tips:

-Preventing a Rear-End Collision
+Preventing a Rear-end Collision

 In addition to scanning your mirrors, using your turn signals and not multi-tasking, there are several other things you can do to prevent a rear-end collision.
 For example, you can flash your brake lights to give the driver behind you fair warning of upcoming traffic changes.
 Likewise, you can increase the distance between you and the car you are following — or the car following you.